piwheels/piwheels/docs/sense.rst

 information.
 Scroll left and right to navigate through the available statistics (ping time, disk free, queue size, build rate, total build time, and total build size).
 Most statistics are displayed as scrolling text, and a background fill representing the information graphically.
-Scrolling down to return to the main screen.
+Scroll down to return to the main screen.

 Scroll the cursor off the bottom of the display to go to the quit and terminate